MouriNaruto/MouriDocs/docs/20/ReadMe.md

   - > chown [the user name]:[the user name] /home/[the user name]
 - Use bash as the default shell for the normal user for workaround some issues when using Visual Studio Code Remote SSH.
-You can edit the "/etc/passwd" file manually if you want to use other shells or find the issues for the Alpine Linux default shell.
+You can edit the "/etc/passwd" file manually if you want to use other shells, or find the issues if you consist to use the Alpine Linux default shell before.
 - The gcompat libstdc++ curl git procps packages are necessary for Visual Studio Code Remote SSH support.
 - I install avahi-daemon for the mDNS support.
 It's necessary for Visual Studio